Charles VI, Holy Roman Emperor: Succession to the Habsburg dominions

-In 1737, the Emperor embarked on another Turkish War in alliance with Russia.
-Unlike the previous Austro-Turkish War, it ended in a decisive Austrian defeat.
-Much of the territory gained in 1718 (except for the Banat) was lost.
+In 1737, the Emperor embarked on another Turkish War, in alliance with Russia.
+Its start was promising.
+Already in the autumn of the same year, imperial troops took Niš and tried to consolidate gains in 1738, but during the next year Habsburg armies suffered several defeats.
+By the Treaty of Belgrade (1739), emperor Charles had to cede several regions to the sultan, including Bosnian section of Posavina, central regions of Serbia, and Wallachia Minor (Oltenia).
 Popular discontent at the costly war reigned in Vienna; Francis of Lorraine, Maria Theresa's husband, was dubbed a French spy by the Viennese.